arching-kaos/arching-kaos-tools/README.md

 Description
 -----------

-This is an installable repo which provides various tools for running Arching Kaos and use it.
+This is an installable repo which provides various tools for running Arching Kaos and using it.

 Requirements
 ------------